 Related to the issue is AstraZeneca’s announcement that it is ending research and development of psychiatric medications at the U.S. headquarters.
 There is no indication how much of the research will be done elsewhere, or whether that specific research will just be ended, altogether.

 And finally, AstraZeneca has taken a hit in the U.K., where the Prescription Medicines Code of Practice Authority decided that AstraZeneca unethically failed to accurately describe the side effects of Seroquel in a British Journal of Psychiatry advertisement in 2004.
 The ad favorably compared weight gain in Seroquel users to those of other antipsychotic drugs.
 The company contends that intended readers of the magazine would know that Seroquel caused weight gain.

-For more information on Seroquel, please visit our Seroquel blog posts and our Seroquel injury website.
+For more information on Seroquel, please visit our Seroquel blog posts.

 If you or a loved one has suffered because of this drug—weight gain, diabetes or pancreatitis, please contact us at 1.800.553.8082, or click here for an internet consultation.